Vicomtech/d-EVD_dual-Electric-Vehicle-Dataset/README.md

   </a>
 </p>

 This is a dual dataset of electric vehicle trips where battery, driving conditions and external conditions data is obtained.
 Electric car owners have the uncertainty of the battery range.
-Battery, speed, geo-position, traffic and weather parameters have a big influence in battery consumption.
+SoC, speed, geo-position, traffic and weather are key parameters for analyzing battery consumption.
 The purpose of these datasets is to train models for an accurate battery range prediction.

 It is a dual dataset because there are two different datasets.
 One is formed by synthetic data from a wide range of simulations (DEVST), and the other by real trips carried out with two different vehicles (DEVRT).